 • Greektown Casino – The Greektown Casino is less than five blocks from downtown Detroit.
 It sits blocks from the stadium home for both the Tigers and the Lions.
 Little Caesars Arena, home of the Pistons, is only a five-minute drive from the casino front door.
 Greektown is positioned to be a prime location for a physical sportsbook in Detroit.

-· MGM Grand – Not to be outdone by location, the MGM Grand Detroit sits diagonal from the Greektown, both flanking Comerica Park and Ford Field.
+· MGM Grand – Not to be outdone by location, the MGM Grand Detroit sits diagonally from the Greektown, both flanking Comerica Park and Ford Field.
 The MGM Grand is actually within walking distance of the Piston’s home court.
 Then, you add the MGM name to the equation.
 This is going to be obviously a prized option for sportsbook operations in Detroit.

 • Motor City Casino – The only thing that will inhibit the Motor City Casino is that it’s located on the other side of Interstate-75.
-It is as proximal to Little Caesars Arena, but has a slightly less appealing closeness to the other professional stadiums.
-However, the Motor City casino has a solid reputation in Detroit and will certainly push for a physical sportsbook.
+It is as proximal to Little Caesars Arena but has a slightly less appealing closeness to the other professional stadiums.
+However, the Motor City Casino has a solid reputation in Detroit and will certainly push for a physical sportsbook.

-The Online Sportsbook Outlook for Michigan
+The Online Sports Betting Sites Outlook for Michigan

 The final passing of legislation for betting at physical sportsbooks has a mechanism to automatically try to level the playing field between all Michigan casinos.
 Some think this is a way to help keep the tribal facilities viably in competition with the powerful, large casino operators like MGM.